 On December 8 and 9, 2019, we presented new preclinical data in two separate poster presentations at the 61st ASH Annual Meeting.
-On December 8, 2019, the poster CG-806, a First-in-Class Pan-FLT3/Pan-BTK Inhibitor, Exhibits Broad Signaling Inhibition in Chronic Lymphocytic Leukemia Cells compared luxeptinib and ibrutinib, the standard of care, on primary patient cells of CLL highlighting that CG-806 broadly inhibits B-cell receptor signaling in CLL cells, resulting in CLL cell apoptosis and reduced presented on December 9, 2019 titled Synergistic Targeting of BTK and E-Selectin/CXCR4 in the Microenvironment of Mantle Cell Lymphomas, explored the effects of luxeptinib on cells of MCL, a rare subtype of aggressive B cell non Hodgkin lymphoma that is incurable with standard therapy, and investigated the molecular mechanisms of acquired resistance to treatment, highlighted that luxeptinib demonstrated superior anti-lymphoma effects compared with ibrutinib, exerting poster on the luxeptinib-mediated apoptosis.
-Inhibition of autophagy in MCL cells, which may be associated with resistance to luxeptinib-induced apoptosis.
-Inhibition of autophagy re-sensitizes MCL cells to luxeptinib-induced apoptosis, luxeptinib increased autophagy in MCL cells, which may be associated with resistance to luxeptinib-induced apoptosis in MCL cells in the presence of the tumor microenvironment.
-On December 7, 2019, Aptose also hosted a corporate event and clinical update, where the company's management and nivited Key Opinion Leaders highlighted some early clinical observations on safety, tolerability, pharmacokinetics, and activity, including The discussion focused on key findings from dose levels one and two of luxeptinib in heavily pretreated R/R CLL patients, including: the clean safety profile to date, with no myelosuppression, drug-related adverse events or dose-limiting toxicity observed; meaningful oral absorption and predictable pharmacokinetics, one and two of luxeptinib in heavily pretreated R/R CLL patients, including: the cle
+On December 8, 2019, the poster, CG-806, a First-in-Class Pan-FLT3/Pan-BTK Inhibitor, Exhibits Broad Signaling Inhibition in Chronic Lymphocytic Leukemia Cells, compared luxeptinib and ibrutinib, and the standard of care on primary patient cells of CLL, highlighting that CG-806 broadly inhibits B-cell receptor signaling in CLL cells, resulting in CLL cell apoptosis and reduced proliferation, luxeptinib is more potent than ibrutinib in inducing apoptosis of MEC1 CLL cells and, finally, luxeptinib targets elements of the CLL microenvironment, and thereby potentially targets pro-survival signals from the microenvironment.
+The poster presented on December 9, 2019, titled Synergistic Targeting of BTK and E-Selectin/CXCR4 in the Microenvironment of Mantle Cell Lymphomas, explored the effects of luxeptinib on cells of MCL, a rare subtype of aggressive B cell non Hodgkin lymphoma that is incurable with standard therapy, and investigated the molecular mechanisms of acquired resistance to treatment, highlighted that luxeptinib demonstrated superior anti-lymphoma effects compared with ibrutinib, exerted potent cell growth inhibitory effects on ibrutinib-resistant MCL cells, suppressed phospho-BTK, -Stat3, -AKT, -ERK, -Src, NF-kB and the anti-apoptotic protein Mcl1, while upregulating p53, and increased autophagy in MCL cells, which may be associated with resistance to luxeptinib-mediated apoptosis.
+Inhibition of CXCR4/E-selectin antagonists with luxeptinib enhances luxeptinib-induced apoptotic killing of MCL cells in the presence of the tumor microenvironment.

+On December 7, 2019, Aptose also hosted a corporate event and clinical update, where the company's management and invited key opinion leaders highlighted some early clinical observations on safety, tolerability, pharmacokinetics, and activity.
+The discussion focused on key findings from dose levels one and two of luxeptinib in heavily pretreated R/R CLL patients, including: the clean safety profile to date, with no myelosuppression, drug-related adverse events or dose-limiting toxicity observed; meaningful oral absorption and predictable pharmacokinetic ("PK") profile; evidence of target engagement manifesting as inhibition of Phospho-BTK, Phospho-SYK and Phospho-ERK in a plasma inhibitory assay ("PIA") using plasma from the CLL patient on dose level two and early evidence of clinical activity in the same patient manifesting as increase in peripheral blood lymphocytosis), typically associated with BTK inhibition.

-On April 27, 2020, we presented the early clinical data on luxeptinib at the AACR Virtual Annual Meeting I in lieu of the live oral presentation originally planned.
-A video summary of Abstract # 9967 - Early clinical findings from a Phase 1a/b dose escalation trial to evaluate the safety and tolerability of CG-806 in patients with relapsed or refractory CLL/SLL or non-Hodgkin's lymphomas described the first-in-human tests of luxeptinib which are being carried out in a Phase 1a/b clinical study in patients with significant unment needs including patients with relapsed or refractory CLL, SLL or NHL who had been failed by or been intolerant to two lines of established therapy.
+On April 27, 2020, we presented the early clinical data on luxeptinib at the AACR Virtual Annual Meeting I virtually in lieu of the live oral presentation originally planned.
+The presentation, Early clinical findings from a Phase 1a/b dose escalation trial to evaluate the safety and tolerability of CG-806 in patients with relapsed or refractory CLL/SLL or non-Hodgkin's lymphomas, described the first-in-human tests of luxeptinib which are being carried out in a Phase 1a/b clinical study in patients with significant unmet needs including patients with relapsed or refractory CLL, SLL or NHL who had been failed by or been intolerant to two lines of established therapy.
 We noted that the second patient, treated at the 300 mg BID dose level, represented a classic CLL patient that developed a brisk lymphocytosis (evidence of BTK target engagement and evidence of pharmacologic activity), and that enrollment was continuing.